What I Learned on Organizational Transformation

-I have been in business for more than 25 years and I have spent the last 10 years transforming organization.
+I have a leader for more than 22 years and I have spent the last 12 years transforming organizations.
 I was blessed to be trained and coached on the fundamentals of transformation by great teachers and coaches from all over the world.
 I also had real live experiences in leading transformations as a senior executive leading large business units in large international organizations.
-I managed teams of up to 3000 people with yearly revenues of 2.5 billion$.
-In 2008 - 2013, I led a team who achieved a major transformation of a struggling business unit and took it from a yearly loss of 50 million$ to a profit of 50 million$, while improving all other key performance indicators such as health and safety, quality, cycle times and customer satisfaction.

-With all this training and my real life as an executive and a catalyst for transformation, I learned a lot on what works and what does not in terms of transformation.
+With all this training and my real life as an executive and a catalyst for transformation, I learned a lot on what works in transformation.
 Here are the three most important things I learned about transforming organizations.

 1. Transformation and change are not the same

 Most companies focus on change.
 Change is doing what we did before doing it differently.
 Doing it in a more efficient, productive or quality-enhancing way.

 Transformation is a different way of being.
 It involves change at the deepest levels of beliefs, values and assumptions.
 It results in fundamental shifts in behaviours.

 It occurs when we are able to learn from our mistakes, are open to a new future and can let go of the past.
 It takes a lot of courage and faith from the leaders and a commitment to lead from an emerging future.

 2. Transformation starts with the leaders